 “Football was what I did, but that wasn’t who I was,” Beach continued, echoing his sentiments for Cleveland Browns legend Jim Brown, Abdul-Jabbar, Ali and others originally in attendance.
 “That was the real meaning of the Summit.”

 In the 1960s, the men spoke up, with their reputations and careers at stake, as the nation remained in the grips of divided sides over Civil Rights and the Vietnam War.
 What they did that day sow the seeds to allow future generations to grow and find their voices.
 Their legacy is felt every time a contemporary player feels the responsibility brought on by carrying the social-justice mantle and being a driving force in their communities and nationwide.

 “We as players have the power to change the world, we have the power to change our community,” Hall of Famer and NBA Cares Global Ambassador Dikembe Mutombo said.

 This fall a statue showcasing an iconic image from the 1967 Cleveland Summit will be featured outside the 12 names of the Black men who spoke up in the face of racial injustice.
 The statue was designed by created by designers from the Marcus Graham Project, a Cavalier Community partner.
 Photo Credit: Cleveland Cavaliers

-It seems that both Altman and Cadogan's desires will come to fruition soon enough.
-As the press conference concluded, Cavaliers Senior Vice President and Head of Social Impact and Equity Kevin Clayton shared that going forward, the Cavaliers organization will begin hosting an annual summit in honor of the original event 55 years ago.
-Clayton said that the hope is to continue the conversation about civil rights and social justice within the Cleveland community.
+It seems that both Altman and Cadogan’s desires will come to fruition soon enough.
+As the press conference concluded, Cavaliers Senior Vice President and Head of Social Impact and Equity Kevin Clayton shared that from now on, the Cavaliers organization will begin hosting an annual summit in honor of the original event 55 years ago.
+Clayton said the hope is to continue the conversation about civil rights and social justice within the Cleveland community.